 - Made in the USA

-- Made in the USA: Sourced and manufactured domestically for quality assurance
+- Made and sourced in the USA for quality assurance

-Unlike softer or edible bones, this chew prioritizes durability and engagement over being a treat.
-The main tradeoff is it is not edible and should be replaced when worn.
+Compared to softer or edible chews, this toy prioritizes toughness and grip for small dogs.
+It is not edible and should be replaced when worn down.

 - Made in the USA